Kitchen witch spells, herbs and magical recipes

 The presentation stage is the easiest time to add personal touches.
 Add fresh herbs to garnish a soup, a ribbon to decorate a cake and icing sugar can be used to draw symbols.
 Cookie-cutters come in so many shapes with cresent moons being both mystical-looking and easy to track down.
 Aphrodite-lovers, you can’t go wrong with cookie-cutter hearts.
 And while I’m not necessarily advocating eating your own voodoo doll, who knows what a home-made gingerbread man might represent?
 You can go as far as you like.
 A plate with a daisy pattern could be used when looking for friendship, for example.
 If you’re cooking a magical meal for two, you might want to think about coloured candles to inspire the mood.
 Food to inspire self-confidence might have lots of lovely orange, red and yellow, or be flavoured with chili peppers – you could even arrange the toppings to resemble the Sun to harness its courageous power.

-Creating a hearth altar
+Hearth magic final thoughts: creating a hearth altar

 To symbolise your spiritual work in the kichen, consider creating a kitchen altar.
 Feature stone and/or crystal to symbolise its solidity.
 The rest is up to you!